mobilecoinfoundation/mcips/text/0000-confidential-token-ids.md

 The TxManager in untrusted for each node maintains a cache of encrypted txs and tx contexts that its enclave has found to be well-formed.
 Once the consensus protocol is complete, the untrusted TxManager calls [form_block]() which prompts the [enclave to `form_block`](https://github.com/mobilecoinfoundation/mobilecoin/blob/cfa51d26ae943a9055698bb209c2fe06fa7a7cac/consensus/enclave/impl/src/lib.rs#L421) using the full transaction contents.

-Because untrusted never sees the `fee` or `token_id` in the clear, the attacker would need to sustain an enclave exploit, such as a side channel attack, that would allow them to access data while the enclave is processing to discern the TokenType of a transaction.
+Because untrusted never sees the `fee` or `token_id` in the clear, the attacker would need to sustain an enclave exploit, such as a side channel attack, that would allow them to access data while the enclave is processing to discern the `token_id` of a transaction.
 With this information, the attacker could, for the duration of the exploit, determine which asset type each transaction was composed of, and could also construct a transaction graph for statistical analysis of the inputs, which are also only visible in the TxPrefix, but not persisted to the chain.
-Once the integrity of SGX was restored, the attacker would no longer be able to obtain information about the transaction inputs or TokenType, and forward secrecy is preserved.
+Once the integrity of SGX was restored, the attacker would no longer be able to obtain information about the transaction inputs or `token_id`, and forward secrecy is preserved.
 Further, by being thoughtful about the memory access of the `token_id`, and using constant time operations, we can mitigate the data leakage even in the event of a side channel exploit.

 ### Upgrade Plan